seppo0010/pcitrw/01-02-map-reduce.md

 each will write down their desired output, gather all together, shuffle and count the matching results.

-This however does not work well for large groups of peopl, sinve it will take a long time to cast all votes and count them.
+This however does not work well for large groups of peopl, since it will take a long time to cast all votes and count them.
 Luckily, this is a problem that has already been solved by modern democratic states: they divide the people in groups, each group will cast their votes, a group member will count the results